 Applying for an extension without a user account

-If your right to study has expired and you cannot log in to Sisu, you can apply for an extension using the electronic forms below.
-Pay the processing fee first.
+If your study right has already expired and you cannot log in to Sisu, or you are not able to pay the processing fee in the online payment service, you can apply for an extension using the electronic forms below.
 Your application must include a study plan aimed at graduation.
 Applications submitted electronically are assessed in the same way as those submitted in Sisu.

 If you are not able to use the online payment service, you can pay the fee to the University of Helsinki bank account FI58 5000 0120 3778 32, SWIFT (BIC): OKOYFIHH, Reference 161220266.
 Bank address: OP pankki, Gebhardinaukio 1, FI-00510 Helsinki, Finland.
-In this case, submit the receipt to your Faculty's Student Services.
+In this case, submit the receipt via the HelsinkiUni Help service request.

 In addition to a study plan, your application should include the following information: